Counseling for Addictions

 Or are you are noticing yourself reach for those pills more often rather than every now and then?
 Are you drinking more and more and suddenly find yourself wondering if it is still fun or starting to get out of control?

-RAFT Counseling Partners with You for Support with Addictions
+Support with Addictions: RAFT Counseling Partners with You

 The use of alcohol and drugs can sometimes turn in to dependence and addiction.
 These are known as substance use disorders and can be complex problems.
 People with these disorders were once thought to have a character defect or moral weakness.
 Although hard to believe, some people mistakenly even still believe that.
 However, most scientists and medical researchers now consider dependence on alcohol or drugs to be a long-term illness, like asthma, hypertension (high blood pressure), or diabetes.
 Most people who drink alcohol drink very little, and many people can stop taking drugs without a struggle.
 However, some people develop a substance use disorder—use of alcohol or drugs that is compulsive or dangerous (or both).